 - IP_DNS_TCP_TLS_HTTP is the identifier of the UCSR network that uses the IP, DNS, TCP, TLS, and HTTP protocols

-A UCSR path defines, for a given UCSR network, the rules to be followed by the client for communicating with the content server.
+A UCSR path defines, for a given UCSR network, the rules to be followed by the client for requesting and receiving data from the content server.
 A UCSR path is a set of parameters which include both location data and directives.

 Example of a UCSR path for the UCSR network 'IP_DNS_TCP_HTTP'